Skip to contents

 Introduction

-A fitted GLM may capture the structure of the portfolio well, but the raw coefficients are not always directly suitable for implementation in a tariff.
+A fitted GLM may capture the structure of the portfolio well, while some fitted effects still need to be reviewed before they are used in a tariff.

 Common reasons include: